innoave/soda/README.md

 ## About

 Soda for Scala is a like soda for drinks.
-It provides a set of (small) individual libs that speed up development of reald world applications in Scala.
+It provides a set of (small) individual libraries that speed up development of reald world applications in Scala.

 Soda is an umbrella project of small libs to speed up development of applications in Scala.
 Each lib is provided as its own artifact.